Inaugural Malone Awards to Recognize Achievements of Black UA Community

 - July 20th, 2021

-Recognizing the achievements of Black alumni and students and corporate efforts to improve diversity and inclusivity practices is at the heart of the inaugural Malone Awards on November 5, 2021, hosted by The University of Alabama’s UA Black Alumni Association (UA BAA) and the Office of Diversity, Equity & Inclusion in UA’s Culverhouse College of Business.
+Recognizing the achievements of Black alumni and students and corporate efforts to improve diversity and inclusivity practices is at the heart of the inaugural Malone Awards, hosted by The University of Alabama’s UA Black Alumni Association (UA BAA) and the Office of Diversity, Equity & Inclusion in UA’s Culverhouse College of Business.
 Student hosts will include members of the Black Student Union, the National Society of Black Engineers, the National Black MBA Association, and the Black Business Student Association.

-Taking place on the UA campus in the soon-to-be completed Hewson Hall, The Malone Awards will recognize outstanding alumni who have made transformative impacts in their careers and communities, showcase efforts made by corporations and organizations to foster diversity, equity, and inclusivity, and highlight some of this year’s graduates who went above and beyond excellence on campus and are starting promising careers.
+The Malone Awards will recognize outstanding alumni who have made transformative impacts in their careers and communities, showcase efforts made by corporations and organizations to foster diversity, equity, and inclusivity, and highlight some of last year’s graduates who went above and beyond excellence on campus and are starting promising careers.

 Proceeds from the event will support scholarships along with retention and success initiatives.